screwdriver-cd/guide/docs/cluster-management/index.md

     User starts a new build by one of the following operations:

-    - User pushes code to GitHub
+    - User pushes code to SCM
-    - User opens a new pull request on GitHub
+    - User opens a new pull request on SCM
-    - User pushes code to GitHub on an open pull request
+    - User pushes code to SCM on an open pull request
     - User tells Screwdriver (via API or UI) to rebuild a given commit

 2. **Notify Screwdriver**